Skip to main content

 TL;DR

-• We don’t read the simulator’s “touchdown vertical speed” variable — it’s notoriously inaccurate.
+• We don’t read the simulator’s “touchdown vertical speed” variable.
+It’s notoriously inaccurate.

 • We do measure your gear’s distance to the runway across the final second of flight, fit a curve through it, and report the descent rate at the exact moment of touchdown.